CloudLabs-MOC/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_03_Lab1_Ex1_Enable_Defender.md

     ![Picture 1](../Media/SC-200-img26.png)

 1. You can move on to the next lab and return later to the **Microsoft Defender for Cloud**.
 Your server will appear in the **Inventory** section.

+   >**Congratulations** on completing the task!
+Now, it's time to validate it.
+Here are the steps:
+   > - Navigate to the Lab Validation tab, from the upper right corner in the lab guide section.
+   > - Hit the Validate button for the corresponding task.
+If you receive a success message, you can proceed to the next task.
+   > - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
+   > - If you need any assistance, please contact us at labs-support@spektrasystems.com.

+### Review
+In this lab, you have completed the following:
+- Created a Log Analytics Workspace
+- Installed Azure Arc on an On-Premises Server.
+- Protected an On-Premises Server

 # Proceed to Exercise 2